Gen Sekine: Possible additional murders

 The former JGSDF officer also claimed that he had helped dismember and dispose of the previous victims' corpses.
 Based on his statements, a search was conducted in April 1995.
 However, taking into account that eleven years had passed by then, the search was further complicated by the fact that the riverbed had been dried up after the demolition of a bridge in 1991.
 Authorities also inspected the old kennel in Kumagaya, where the officer claimed the bodies were dismembered, but nothing of note was found.
 Despite this, Kazama hinted in court about the missing yakuza, suggesting that she at very least knew about the case.

 Yamazaki later speculated that Sekine had killed others before, judging from his expertise and dexterity at dismembering the bodies.
 In a book giving his account of the case, he noted that the yakuza and the truck driver who had disappeared in 1984 were friends of Sekine, and that the latter had a weird ritual of wrapping "venison" around bamboo sticks.
 He also said that Sekine had once told him that he belonged to the Takada Group, an organized crime group affiliated with the Inagawa-kai.

 Sekine's death

 After their convictions, both Sekine and Kazawa were sent to await execution at the Tokyo Detention House.
 In November 2016, Sekine fell ill and had to be rushed for treatment in the prison hospital.
 He died of multiple organ failure on the morning of 27 March 2017, aged 75.

 Aftermath

 The Africa Kennel closed after the case broke.
 The buildings which housed the business have not been demolished, however, and remain standing in Kumagaya.

 After his release, Yamazaki appeared on a 2001 episode of the TV program Off Record! shortly after the discovery of an amulet, thought to be Kawasaki's, depicting a daikokuten.

 Kazama, who remains on death row, continues to assert her innocence, a claim supported by Yamazaki, who in turn says that Sekine had coerced them both into committing the crimes.

+In May 2026, Kazama filed a lawsuit against the Japanese government, arguing that her 24/7 surveillance inside a small death row prison cell amounts to a violation of her privacy.
+She added that male guards are not banned from monitoring female death row inmates and that her human dignity has been "seriously undermined."
+Kazama is the first female death row prisoner to sue the government.